-We will always seek and record, on CPOMS, the voice of the child and take this into consideration when taking decisions.
+We will always seek and record, on the CPOMS system, the voice of the child and take this into consideration when taking decisions.
 However, there may be circumstances where we override the student's wishes and feelings to act in their best interests.